How do I:

 Access HANZAB

 The HANZAB web site is accessed at https://hanzab.birdlife.org.au/ .
-Some of the introductory and information pages are accessible from the menu without logging in.
+Some of the introductory and information pages, as well as a sample species page, are accessible from the menu without logging in.
 However, to access the information about species, orders, families and subfamilies, you will need to log in with a BirdLife account.

 NOTE: You do not need to be a member of Birdlife Australia to have an account to access HANZAB.

 For members of BirdLife Australia, you probably already have a Birdlife Australia account (see instructions below if you have forgotten your password or are unsure if you have a Birdlife account).
-Otherwise, you will need to setup an account.
+Otherwise, you will need to setup an account (see below or instructions for creating a Birdlife Australia Birdata account in Birdata ‘How-to’ Guides).

 Log in or create a new account